Drihmia/AI_STUDY_ASSISTANT_FRONTEND/README.md

 *   **Cross-Device Conversation History:** Secure authentication allows users to access their chat history and continue their learning journey on any device.
 *   **Direct User Communication:** Includes forms for users to contact the teacher directly and provide valuable feedback on the application.
 *   **Localization:** The application supports multiple languages for a global user base.
+*   **Image Upload in Chat:** Users can now upload images directly into the chat, allowing the AI to analyze and discuss visual content.

 ## Getting Started